 You’ve decided on the best van for your needs, now where do you get it?
 If you want to find a used van, check out private party sales through the usual channels or see if you can find any through a dealership.
 Once you place your order for your conversion on our website, we’ll be in touch to schedule your installation date.

 If you want the peace of mind and warranty that comes with a new van, we can help you.
 We have dealership partners that have vans in stock that come with many of the options that we recommend for our conversions.
-Reach out to us at [email protected] and we’ll get you set with our dealer partners in Colorado Springs or Reno.
+Reach out to us through our contact form, and we’ll get you set with our dealer partners in Colorado Springs or Reno.
 You can also finance the van and the cost of the conversion together.

 Now the only thing left to do is dream up your first adventure in your Wayfarer Van!